aysimakarca/team-c-hackathon/README.md

 The artwork developed for this submission is based around a combination of a repeating sequence of notes and free running, pitch modulated sine waves.
 This is connected to a graphical generator taking the numerical audio frequency values as input which then visually represent the sounds.
 All programming is done in PD.

-Conceptually, artwork represents the constantly evolving nature of creative computing.
+Conceptually, the artwork represents the constantly evolving nature of creative computing.

 For running the PD patch in a browser the WebPd application (https://github.com/sebpiq/WebPd) was utilized.